Search

 It is not necessary since the Storefront will automatically generate canonical hints and sitemap to search engines such that over time, when the crawler bots revisit, they will start indexing and replacing your old URLs with the new ones.

-What happens if I disable advanced URL provider?
+What if I disable advanced URL provider?

 Any short friendly URL generated by the advanced URL provider will not be recognized once disabled since there is no engine to rewrite back to the normal URL form.
 Fortunately, the Storefront automatically publishes sitemap of your products and search engines are usually quite fast to pick up URL changes after a few visits.